firsttris/Flugwetterdaten/README.md

-A simple webpage which continously refresh Flugwetterdaten from Baden-Airpark
+A simple webpage which continously fetches flugwetterdaten from Baden-Airpark